 - Patient or family refusal for participation

-- Geriatric interdisciplinary assessment and interventions coordinated by an Elder Life Specialist
+- Geriatric interdisciplinary assessment and interventions coordinated by a Social Worker

 - Assistance from specially trained volunteers, overseen by interdisciplinary professionals, who provide the following programs: